Future Observance of the New Moon

 With the destruction of the temple in 70 A.D., all worship that required the priesthood and sacrifices was suspended.
-After the return of Jesus Christ, the sacrificial worship system will be instituted with its attending priesthood as noted in Isaiah chapter 66, Ezekiel chapters 40 through 48, and Zechariah 14:16-20.
-The Bible gives few details regarding the future worship system with its offerings and sacrifices; however, it does show that they will be officiated over by the sons of Zadok, and that some of the sacrifices are similar to the ones that were offered under the first covenant with national Israel.
+After the return of Jesus Christ, the sacrificial worship system will be instituted with its attending priesthood as noted in Isaiah, chapter 66, Ezekiel, chapters 40 through 48, and Zechariah 14:16-20.
+The Bible gives few details regarding the future worship system with its offerings and sacrifices; however, it does show that they will be officiated over by the sons of Zadok, and that some of the sacrifices are similar to the ones which were offered under the first covenant with national Israel.

 "For as the new heavens and the new earth, which I will make, shall remain before me, says the Lord, so shall your seed and your name remain.
 And it shall come to pass, that from one new moon to another, and from one Sabbath to another, shall all flesh come to worship before me, says the Lord" (Isa.66:22-23 KJV).

 The promise to national Israel of successive generations is set within the prophecies concerning the end of human rule upon the earth when the sacrificial system and the priesthood will be established again.

 From this and other prophecies, it is clear that, after the return of Jesus Christ, the first day of each sacred month will be a day on which people are required to assemble at the temple to worship and commune with God.

 Chapters 40 through 48 of Ezekiel concern the time after the return of Christ when national Israel will be established as the world's leading nation and the descendants of Zadok will officiate as the priesthood in the temple of God.
 Specific portions of chapters 45 and 46 are about offerings and sacrifices that will be made at the temple on the beginning of the sacred month.